When a new year starts, we’re excited to start fresh. We make plans and say “This is the year I’ll [insert resolution here]!” with conviction.

 1. What makes this year unforgettable?

 I’ve found there’s always something memorable about each year.
 Maybe it’s a milestone like a special birthday.
 Maybe it’s a new person you’ve connected with.
-What would come to your mind first when you think back on 2017 in the years to come?
+What would come to your mind first when you think back on your year in the years to come?

 2. What did you enjoy doing this year?